-Symptoms of filaggrin deficiency include dry spots and cracks in the skin, as well as dry and scaly skin on your arms and legs.
+Symptoms of filaggrin deficiency include dry spots and cracks in the skin as well as dry and scaly skin across your body, often noticed on the arms and legs.
 These symptoms describe the condition ichthyosis vulgaris, also known as fish scale skin.

 Studies show that up to 50% of people affected by atopic dermatitis have filaggrin deficiency.
-Environmental factors also play a role in the development of atopic dermatitis, but having filaggrin deficiency increases the risk.
+Environmental factors also play a role in the development of atopic dermatitis—but having filaggrin deficiency increases the risk.

 If a child first develops atopic dermatitis, it becomes more difficult to “grow out” of the condition with filaggrin-deficient skin vs. with normal filaggrin levels.
 Filaggrin deficiency also increases the risk of developing severe eczema.

 Sjögren’s Disease is distinguished by a chronic inflammation that involves the body’s exocrine glands (i.e., glands that produce fluids).
 The most common symptoms of Sjögren’s are dry eyes and dry mouth.
 However, most people with the condition also experience dry skin or even ichthyosis vulgaris (fish scale skin).
 This is caused by the chronic skin inflammation associated with Sjögren’s due to overactivity of the immune system, which results in decreased filaggrin production.

 biomee™ Dry Skin is uniquely tailored to nourish and moisturize filaggrin-deficient dry skin.
 The cream hydrates the skin by replenishing the amino acids it lacks due to lowered filaggrin levels.